 EMSL offers three types of user proposals, described below, including Annual Call, General and Scientific Partner.
 Preference is given to user proposals submitted in response to announced calls for proposals, although General proposals requesting one year of access or less may be submitted at any time during the year and will be reviewed based on the type of access requested.
 Annual Calls are advertised through a variety of methods including notices on our website, alerts in the User Portal, EMSL Announcements and social media.

 Annual Call for Proposals

-Annual Calls are usually issued in mid-December to early February and may include options to focus on Science Theme topics, team on larger research campaigns, or use multiple facilities (e.g., the JGI-EMSL Collaborative Science Initiative).
+Annual Calls are usually issued in the winter (mid-December or January) and may include options to focus on Science Theme topics, team on larger research campaigns, or use multiple facilities (e.g., the JGI-EMSL Collaborative Science Initiative).
 Proposals are encouraged that couple experiments with theory, modeling or simulation, and access is granted beginning October 1 following award decisions.
 Details of the Annual Call and any special requirements for the different options offered are provided in the Call announcement.

 Learn more about Annual Calls and their various types and details.